jacobemcken/jacobemcken.github.io/_posts/2020-12-17-realtime-db-synchronisation-to-frontend-state.md

 ---
 layout: post
-title: Realtime DB synchronisation to frontend
+title: Realtime DB synchronization to frontend
+image: /assets/img/database_silo_connected_to_dashboard.webp
+image_alt: "Midjourney prompt: A database silo on the left and with minimalist simple modern UI frontend dashboard with sparse data points on the right.
+Between them flows sparks of data."
+description: Easily synchronize database changes live to several connected frontends by leveraging an insert-only pattern and one-way data flow.
 categories:
 - Programming
 - Database
 tags:
 - Clojure
 - Graph database
+- CRUD
+- insert-only
 comments: true
 ---

-I've set out to solve: How to synchronize "low volume" parts of a database to a frontend in realtime exclusively for reads.
+I've set out to solve: How to synchronize "low volume" parts of a database to a frontend in real-time, exclusively for reads.
 In this scenario, "low volume" means few entries with a low update frequency.
 Let's say we're talking about less than a thousand entries affected by fewer than ten updates every minute across all entries.

-The backend database will use a "insert-only" pattern, causing a single entry to take up an extra row (relational DB) or node (graph DB) for every change.
-The "insert-only" pattern also hinders using internal database ids (like auto increment) for referencing an entry since every "update" will generate new ids.
+The backend database will use an "insert-only" pattern, causing a single entry to take up an extra row (relational DB) or node (graph DB) for every change.
+The "insert-only" pattern also hinders using internal database IDs (like auto increment) for referencing an entry since every "update" will generate new IDs.
-Instead, use an application managed entry id like a UUID or, for a human-recognizable id, a slug.
+Instead, use an application-managed entry ID like a UUID or, for a human-recognizable ID, a slug.

-[Watch this video for a bit of background of why I find a "insert-only" pattern interesting.][4]
+[Watch this video for a bit of background on why I find an "insert-only" pattern interesting.][4]

 The frontend is only concerned about the newest version of an entry, throwing